Check your options for getting out of debt

 Before you explore any debt solutions, you’ll need to:

-- collect information about your situation so you can start dealing with your debts
+- collect information about all of your debts

 - check which of your debts to pay first - these are called priority debts